Bob Griese: Baseball

 In the summer of 1963, Griese led his American Legion Baseball team, Funkhouser Post #8 of Evansville, Indiana, to the American Legion Baseball World Series as the Region 5 champion.
 His team did not reach the finals, as the Arthur L. Peterson Post of Long Beach, California, won the title.

 Basketball

 He led the basketball team to the No. 1 ranking in Indiana during the 1962–63 season and a record of 19–3.
 He scored 900 points in his high school career and while being named All-Sectional, he could not lead the Monarchs past Evansville Bosse in the highly competitive Evansville IHSAA Sectional.

 Football

 The Monarchs were 15–5 during his Junior (9–1) and Senior (6–4) seasons, as he was named 1st Team All-City for three seasons.
-After being recruited by several colleges for football, Bob chose Purdue, where he majored in management (Krannert School of Management) and became a three-sport star.
+After being recruited by several colleges for football, Bob chose Purdue University, where he majored in management (Krannert School of Management) and became a three-sport star.